redhat-openstack/website/source/tripleo/index.html.md

 wiki_last_updated: 2016-01-11
 ---

-# RDO-Manager
+# TripleO

-RDO-Manager is an OpenStack Deployment & Management tool for RDO.
-It is based on [OpenStack TripleO](http://wiki.openstack.org/wiki/TripleO) project and its philosophy is inspired by Spinal Stack project.
+TripleO is an OpenStack Deployment & Management tool.
+It is developed upstream as the [OpenStack TripleO](http://wiki.openstack.org/wiki/TripleO) project, but we have a special love for it in RDO-land.

 ## Virtual Environment Quickstart